Lagrange propagation and the state transition matrix

 (1)#\[\begin{equation} \begin{cases} \boldsymbol{r} & = F \boldsymbol{r}_0 + G \boldsymbol{v}_0 \\ \boldsymbol{v} & = F_t \boldsymbol{r}_0 + G_t \boldsymbol{v}_0 \end{cases}. \end{equation}\]

 Analytical expressions for these coefficients are available in terms of anomalies differences between the end state and the initial state.
-The details on these analytical expressions and their derivation can be found, for example, in the seminal book by Richard Battin “An introduction to the mathematics and methods of astrodynamics” (section 4.3).
-See here for another derivation.
+The details on these analytical expressions and their derivation can be found, for example, in [Bat87].

-In this notebook, we will first show how to implement a Lagrange propagator using heyoka.py’s expression system.
-Because the propagator will be implemented in terms of analytical formulae, we will then be able to differentiate it and effortlessly construct the state transtition matrix (i.e., the Jacobian of the propagator with respect to the initial state).
+In this notebook, we will first show how to use the Lagrange propagator provided by heyoka.py.
+Because the propagator is implemented in terms of analytical formulae, we will then be able to differentiate it and effortlessly construct the state transtition matrix (i.e., the Jacobian of the propagator with respect to the initial state).

 The Lagrange propagator#